AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 If you ran the t-bot with _"stopGracefully": "false"_ and need to stop the execution, then simply go back to the config, change the parameter to _true_, save the file and wait.
 Upon the next run, the algobot will be stopped.

-### Connection String Folders

-In addition, the file Run.js allows you to tell the AACloud whether you wish to run your t-bot againt testnet or production data (or both).
-However, your connection credentials only work in the development environment, so stick with Testnet.

 ### Configure Which Process to Run

+This step is required only if you are executing from within the VS IDE.

-Now we need to tell the platform which process to run.
-Click on the AACloud node and make sure the value for the Script arguments field is "_Trading-Process_":
+You need to tell the platform which process to run.
+Open _AACloud.sln_ in Visual Studio and click on the AACloud node and make sure the value for the Script arguments field is "_Trading-Process_":

 ![VS](https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Visual-Studio-02-TB.png)

-Also, make sure the delete the value of the Working Directory field.
+Also, make sure to delete the value of the Working Directory field.

 ## Step 3: Test Run

 ### Execute

+Run the IDE.
 Once running, the process should call the command prompt and start showing some activity:

 ![VS](https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Command-Prompt-01.png)